pi-star-2025/pi_star/Biology + Chemistry/human_body/amaydala.md

 The universe will naturally create these double triangles (ie. 11 sided shapes) bc it was the intent of the original goddess/triangle when starting the universe.
 So they are naturally more likely to come to fruition, whether as rotation schemes, atmospheres, or organs (ex: heart/amygdala).

-And when they do come to fruition, they are more likely wake up as a maze/cave, looking for gold or the understanding of gold./heart captures a summary of all the reasons we drill into life.
-All the noises we want to hear, organized by how much we want to hear them.

-## Maze

-Gold wakes up bc its architecture is a lot like the human heart/amygdala in regards to creating a summary of reasons we drill in (accept pressure).

-This wakes up a maze/game, bc when you have enough control of pressure, you can keep electrons/light around longer.

-When the sun keeps red/blue/green 8-5-3 Nitrogen gas in the atmosphere around through similar pressure mechanisms, this encourages more important/conscious games to be played.
-Hence our atmosphere is created by the horns/ventricles of the sun.

-The universe will naturally create these double triangles (ie. 11 sided shapes) bc it was the intent of the original goddess/triangle when starting the universe.
-So they are naturally more likely to come to fruition, whether as rotation schemes, atmospheres, or organs (ex: heart/amygdala).

 And when they do come to fruition, they are more likely wake up as a maze/cave, looking for gold or the understanding of gold.